mie2474/linuxFeedbackProject/README.md

 # linuxFeedbackProject
-Secure Feedback Collection Website
+Secure Feedback Collection Website - This project we use 3 servers (A, B, and C)

 ## Project Overview
 The Secure Feedback Project is a simple web application for collecting user feedback.
 It features a feedback form where users can submit their comments, ratings, and personal information.
-The application uses OKTA for user authentication and employs the ELK stack for monitoring.
+The application uses OKTA for user authentication and employs the ELK stack, Prometheus, and Grafana for monitoring.
 Load balancing is handled by HAProxy to ensure high availability.

 ## Features
 - User authentication via OKTA.
 - Feedback form for submitting first name, last name, rating, and comments.
 - Feedback storage in a MySQL database.
 - Display a confirmation message upon successful submission.
-- Monitoring of application, server, and network using ELK, Prometheus, and Grafana.
+- Monitoring of application, and servers with Prometheus, and Grafana.
+- Monitoring system logs with ELK stack
 - Load balancing using HAProxy.

 ## Table of Contents